top of page

 Miss Tanya wants her students to know that although she is always providing detailed feedback that she sees their authenticity, loving spirit, and efforts.
 She believes in you and it is because of that faith in you she challenges you to strive for more.

-Miss Eliza
+Miss Keli

-Miss Ellie
+Miss Mia.jpg

 Miss Mia